You’re looking to work at home – or maybe you already do and are longing for an additional gig to fill in the financial gaps.

 You’ll find lots and lots of blog posts, articles, books, and classes on query writing if you feel you need more details or handholding, but this is a basic format that works well.

-Please, please, please don’t send your query to a generic black-hole address like editor@ or letters@.
-And don’t tell me you can’t find the correct editor’s name and email address.
+Please, please, please don’t send your query to a generic black-hole address like [email protected] or [email protected] And don’t tell me you can’t find the correct editor’s name and email address.
 I’ve had writing students complain on class calls that they couldn’t locate the info, and I would find it in about five seconds right there on the call.

 Here are some options: Check the magazine’s masthead (list of editors).
 Google “editor at X magazine.”
 Ask around in writers’ forums.
 Check a directory like Writer’s Market.
 Use one of the many email verification sites and plug in your best guess at the editor’s email address (like [email protected], [email protected], etc.).
 Reach out to the editor on LinkedIn or Twitter and ask for her email address for queries.
 Call the magazine or the publication group (yes, you can do this!) and ask.